sungnga/react-ecommerce/README.md

 		})
 		.then(() => console.log('DB Connected'));
 	```
-- Connect to mongoDB through the terminal: NOTE ON THE IP ADDRESS AND THE PORT NUMBER
+- Connect to mongoDB using the terminal: NOTE ON THE IP ADDRESS AND THE PORT NUMBER
 	```
 	Nga-MacBook-Air:react-ecommerce nga$ cd
 	Nga-MacBook-Air:~ nga$ /Users/Nga/mongodb/bin/mongod --dbpath=/Users/Nga/mongodb-data